Razmyslov/razmyslov/README.md

 ---
 ###  About Me :
-I am backend developer in Russia
+I am middle backend developer in Russia

 - :school: I am a third-year student at the Sosnogorsk Technological College